gabrielpetersson/recurrent-neural-network-from-scratch/README.md

 # Recurrent Neural Network Generator

-RnnGen is a generative natural language processing program using Word2Vec.
+RnnGen is a generative natural language processing liberary using Word2Vec.
 Everything is built from scratch for learning purposes, using numpy for machine learning math.</br>
-With RnnGen, you can use an already implemented or your own set of text, create word vector embeddings of it and</br>
+With RnnGen, you can use your own set of text or an already implemented, create word vector embeddings of it and</br>
 train your own word generator!

 ## Installation